 The provisions in your asset purchase agreement may include promissory notes to pay the purchase price, place liens and encumbrances on the asset.
 You want to make sure that you have a state attorney to validate compliance of your state law when you try to submit a government contract novation.

 Basics of Government Contract Novation Law & Business Asset Purchase Agreement Sale 41 USC 15

-Under 41 USC 15, if your company is the party to whom the Federal Government issues a contract or purchase order, you cannot not transfer the contract or order, or any interest in the contract, to a third party. if a court determines that there was a transfer without government approval, the purported transfer is a violation of federal law and annuls the contract or order so far as the Federal Government is concerned, except that all rights of action for breach of contract are reserved to the Federal Government.
+Under 41 USC 15, if your company is the party to whom the Federal Government issues a contract or purchase order, you cannot transfer the contract or order, or any interest in the contract, to a third party.
+If a court determines that there was a transfer without government approval, the purported transfer is a violation of federal novation law and annuls the contract or order so far as the Federal Government is concerned, except that all rights of action for breach of contract are reserved to the Federal Government.

 The Anti-Assignment Act, 41 USC 15 prohibits the direct sale of federal contracts.
 However, the contracting officer can consent to the business transfer.
 The most common way to buy or sell a business where the buyer or seller is a prime contractor is through a business asset purchase agreement.
 However, stock purchase sales are also allowable.

 FAR 42.1204 (a) allows “novation contract agreements” when federal government contractors transfer all assets with a merger and acquisition or sale of the business.

 Under the Anti-Assignment Act, 41 USC 15, there are no allowances for only the sale of a federal contract.
 However, if the contract(s) is part of the business purchase and sale, the contracting officer may allow the novation of the contract.